|Trends in Prison

 Inmate Information and Analysis Section

 The purpose of this report is to compare the estimated prison admission and population numbers from the Criminal Justice Estimating Conference (CJEC) to the actual prison admission and population numbers.
 Types of admissions and offenders admitted under special sentencing provisions are also described.
-The CJEC estimations for the period January-June are from the conference held on February 27, 2014 (EDR) and estimations for the period July-December are from the conference held on July 23, 2014 (EDR).
+The CJEC estimations for the period January 2015 – December 2015 are from the conference held on February 27, 2015 (EDR).

 Violators of Control Release with New Sentences